lsoenning/tlda/README.md

 ## Usage

-The function `disp()` calculating seven dispersion measures based on two
+The function `disp()` calculates seven dispersion measures based on two
 vectors:

 - `subfreq` a set of subfrequencies, i.e. the number of occurrences of